SRGSSR/srgdataprovider-ios/docs/GETTING_STARTED.md

 Please carefully read the [SRG Network getting started guide](https://github.com/SRGSSR/srgnetwork-apple/blob/master/docs/GETTING_STARTED.md), which provides extensive information about request management and grouping via queues.

-## Services

-To request data, use the methods available from one of the `SRGDataProvider` _Services_ category.
-All service methods return an `SRGBaseRequest` instance (or an instance of a subclass thereof), providing you with a common interface to manage requests.

 ## Service availability

 Request availability depends on the business unit.
 Refer to the provided [service compatibility matrix](SERVICE_AVAILABILITY.md) for reference.
 This matrix also provides information about page constraints for services supporting pagination.

 ## App Transport Security (ATS)

-In a near future, Apple will favor HTTPS over HTTP, and require applications to explicitly declare potentially insecure connections.
+In the future, Apple will likely favor HTTPS over HTTP, and require applications to explicitly declare potentially insecure connections.
 These guidelines are referred to as [App Transport Security (ATS)](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33).

 For information about how you should configure your application to access our services, please refer to the dedicated [wiki topic](https://github.com/SRGSSR/srgdataprovider-apple/wiki/App-Transport-Security-(ATS)).